NREL/GridSight/README.md

 To upload the demonstration data run `python upload_test_data.py`

+After uploading data, log in and adjust the layer styles to scale up the generation and transmission radius/width.

 ## Roadmap

 1. Generalization of animated layers to allow any type of geometry+timeseries